 It should have been tempting.
 Yet, somehow, it wasn't.

 Such an attack would be treacherous.

-Would Not Shoot a Good Guy: Lara Notsil gets discovered to be the woman who caused the deaths of Talon Squadron, and she's well aware that the fact that she became the mask and went through a Heel-Face Turn doesn't change her history.
+- Would Not Shoot a Good Guy: Lara Notsil gets discovered to be the woman who caused the deaths of Talon Squadron, and she's well aware that the fact that she became the mask and went through a HeelFace Turn doesn't change her history.
 Despite being shot at by her love interest, the only surviving member of Talon Squadron, all she does is flee.
-She goes to the enemy, Warlord Zsinj, as a Fake Defector, and when she actually has to face the squadron she powers down her lasers.
+She goes to the enemy, Warlord Zsinj, as a Fake Defector, and when she actually has to face the squadron she powers down her lasers (and modulates them to create a Morse Code-like repeating message so that when she repeatedly shoots Wedge's ship, the squadron's translator droid is able to relay the full details of her infiltration and sabotage of Zsinj's flagship, thus allowing a trap to be set).
 Suspecting the situation, Wedge Antilles orders that she isn't to be fired on.

 Donos was a hot-blooded Corellian, until the squadron he commanded, Talon, was destroyed in an ambush just after they were fully instated.
 He was the only survivor through little more than luck.
 The ordeal has left him with heavy psychological scars.

 - Ace Pilot: While he was very lucky to survive the ambush of Talon Squadron (anybody short of Wedge or Tycho would've been hard-pressed, given the superior enemy force and the fact that all 11 other members were the greenest of rookies), he was also very good.
 He managed to shoot down at least 5 TIEs in the engagement.
 Though it wasn't quite enough to save the only other other Talon who survived the opening volley.